 If you tend to store all of your detergents, fabric softeners and stain removers on top of your washer and dryer, then one of the best reasons to install laundry room shelving is to free up that space.
-It'll increase your laundry room organization and efficiency tenfold.
+It'll increase your organization and efficiency tenfold.

-Once you have your laundry essentials stashed away on a shelf, you can then add a countertop above your washer dryer, which makes a convenient space for folding laundry or storing laundry baskets, a la this laundry room by San Francisco's Eye for Pretty Design.
+Once you have your laundry essentials stashed away on a shelf, you can then add a laundry room countertop above your washer dryer, which makes a convenient space for folding laundry or storing laundry baskets, a la this laundry room by San Francisco's Eye for Pretty (opens in new tab) Design.

 11. Choose built-in laundry room shelving

-If you're after longstanding quality and a high-end look, consider built-in shelves, like in the above laundry room by The Fox Group.
+If you're after longstanding quality and a high-end look, consider built-in shelves, like in the above laundry room by The Fox Group (opens in new tab).
 This extra large utility room provides space for desks underneath the shelves, but if you're working with a smaller room, build your cabinets on top of your washer/dryer, sink, or a set of drawers.